nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **6. Index Referencing**

-**Currently:** KnottyPlanner requires users to select the `Person` from their names in order to reduce ambiguity.
+**Currently:** KnottyPlanners requires users to select the `Person` from their names in order to reduce ambiguity.
 However, this can result in inefficiency when handling extremely long names.

 **Plan:** To allow users to reference the contact or wedding based on their index in the list, in addition to our current implementation.
 This ensures that the efficiency of KnottyPlanners is maintained.